AI for Delivery Operations:

 Don’t worry about trying to remember all nine of these transformations at once.
 Start with these three shifts.

-1. From static reports
+1. From fragmented data

-3. From prompt work
+3. From local noise

 9 transformations for driving success in delivery operations